 Protein is the most important consideration in the first four months.
 The foal grows to the size of a beagle during this time but the placenta is developing over this period and protein quantity and quality (meaning good access to all the essential amino acids) is critical.
 Poor protein levels and quality have been shown to lead to low progesterone and possible losses in early pregnancy.

 A guide is to work out what protein your pregnant mare is receiving by carrying out a forage analysis on the hay or haylage eaten so that you can determine the levels in the diet.
 A 500 kg pregnant mare should be receiving around 900 grams of protein if fed a hay/haylage and cereal concentrate diet (we recommend oats).
 The cereals will offer a good protein and amino acid profile.
-A 500 kg pregnant mare on a purely forage based diet, pasture or hay/haylage needs a greater protein level at 1100 grams.
-This is because the quality of protein provided in forage will be of a poorer quality than that in cereal.
+A 500 kg pregnant mare on a purely forage-based diet, pasture or hay/haylage needs a greater protein level at 1100 grams.
+This is because the quality of protein provided in forage will be of poorer quality than that in cereal.

-A good quality forage is crucial when feeding the pregnant mare.
+Good quality forage is crucial when feeding pregnant mares.
 Be aware though that many forages are really quite low in protein 6-7% average and a pregnant mare will need an average of 11% protein in the diet to be able to keep herself at optimum health at the same time as building the new life within her.
 If the hay is under 11% protein then you will lose 100 grams of protein per 10 kg eaten for every 1% below 11.
 This is why it is crucial to know exactly what protein level the hay or haylage you are feeding contains by testing it.
 A stud farm we have dealt with had an as fed protein level of 3.7% so effectively a mare in foal in the winter was going to really struggle to maintain herself and probably the developing embryo will be compromised in its development.
 This won’t lead to death but it will lead to resilience issues when that foal grows into an adult horse.

-The Nutritional Research Council (NRC) does not recommend any increase in mineral intakes until the 7th month and you can perhaps go with this if your horse is already on a ‘forage focused’ horse feed balancer supplement where levels of minerals have been raised to 150% of the bare minumums recommended by the NRC and balanced to the forage eaten.
-This approach matches to the common frank and relative deficiencies in grass, hay or haylage and avoids the damaging problems caused by high anatagonist minerals such as iron and manganese.
+The Nutritional Research Council (NRC) does not recommend any increase in mineral intakes until the 7th month and you can perhaps go with this if your horse is already on a ‘forage focused’ horse feed balancer supplement where levels of minerals have been raised to 150% of the bare minimums recommended by the NRC and balanced to the forage eaten.
+This approach matches the common frank and relative deficiencies in grass, hay or haylage and avoids the damaging problems caused by high antagonist minerals such as iron and manganese.
 If your horse is not on this type of balancer then the bare minimums suggested by the NRC are just that ….. bare minimums and that in our opinion does not mean optimum health.
-Even if the foal is only the size of a beagle, nutrients are needed to grow that life and support the growth of the plancenta, if these nutrients don’t come from the diet then they will come from the mare but only if the mare has enough to give and why leave that to chance of guessing if you want the best foal possible.
+Even if the foal is only the size of a beagle, nutrients are needed to grow that life and support the growth of the placenta, if these nutrients don’t come from the diet then they will come from the mare but only if the mare has enough to give and why leave that to the chance of guessing if you want the best foal possible.

-For the first 7 months of pregnancy you want at least 150% of the NRC minimums with calcium and phosphorous at a ratio of 1.2 to 1.5.
-This can be tricky as our forage analysis samples show that phosphorous is often very low in the forage we test and it becomes tricky to balance to the high levels of calcium often reported.
+For the first 7 months of pregnancy, you want at least 150% of the NRC minimums with calcium and phosphorous at a ratio of 1.2 to 1.5.
+This can be tricky as our forage analysis samples show that phosphorous is often very low in the forage we test and it becomes tricky to balance the high levels of calcium often reported.
 Sodium is also an issue with low levels in forage so you should supplement salt on a daily basis in the feed, a salt block is not enough as some horses will not touch or lick enough salt from a block.
 Feed at least 3 x 25 ml scoops of salt a day to promote good drinking and prevent dehydration.
 Dehydration causes uterine irritability and increases the risk of colic and impaction.

-Although we could supply some ball park figures for each mineral for feeding the pregnant mare we actually believe it is very important to have forage tested to be precise.
+Although we could supply some ballpark figures for each mineral for feeding the pregnant mare we actually believe it is very important to have forage tested to be precise.
 This is because levels of iodine can vary widely in the UK, also selenium can be very variable.
 If you have high iodine and add more to the diet this can lead to abortions and or goitre in foals, knowing the iodine levels in the grass, hay or haylage your mare is eaten then is most important.
-In most of the forage we test calcium tends to be high with phosphorous at very low levels, but some hays test with moderate calcium so it is difficult without testing hay to be completely sure.
-If you want the very best foal possible we feel, here at Forageplus, that you should be concerned to be precise, test the forage the pregnant mare is eating and make sure the minerals are at optimum so the mare has optimum nutrition to pass on to the foal.If you want the very best foal possible you should be concerned to be precise, test forage to determine optimum nutrition to pass on to the foal.Click To Tweet
+In most of the forage, we test calcium tends to be high with phosphorous at very low levels, but some hays test with moderate calcium so it is difficult without testing hay to be completely sure.
+If you want the very best foal possible we feel, here at Forageplus, that you should be concerned to be precise, test the forage the pregnant mare is eating and make sure the minerals are at optimum so the mare has optimum nutrition to pass on to the foal.

 B vitamins are very important for metabolic active tissues and dividing cells but there is currently no evidence of B vitamin deficiency in pregnancy.
-As long as the mare is eating a forage based diet and eating well supplementation is not necessary.
+As long as the mare is eating a forage-based diet and eating well supplementation is not necessary.
 A mare with diarrhoea or with greatly reduced feed intake should be supplemented.